kiss-oliver/bead/README.md

 a BEAD captures all three named parts:

-- `output` is the result of the computation - data, it is contained verbatim
+- `output` - *data files* (results of the computation)
-- `function` is a code that computes `output` from the `inputs`
+- `function` - *source code files*, that when run hopefully compute `output` from `inputs`
-- `inputs` are stored as references to other BEADs - they are the `output` part of computations
+- `inputs` - are other BEADs' `output` and thus stored as *references to* those *BEADs*

+As a special case pure data can be thought of as *constant computation* having only output but neither inputs nor source code.

-It also has some other metadata - e.g. a unique identifier that is supposed to be common between different versions (either part is updated) of the same computation and a timestamp when it was frozen.
+A BEAD has some other metadata - notably it has a `kind` property which is shared by different versions of the conceptually same computation (input or function may be updated/improved) and a timestamp when the computation was frozen.

+The `kind` and timestamp properties enable a meaningful `update` operation on inputs.

+New computations get a new, universally unique `kind` (technically an uuid).

 ## Status